❋

 Whether you're learning to sew, weaving with scraps, turning junk mail into beautiful journals, or creating memory pieces from treasured fabrics – these workshops give you permission to slow down and make something that matters.

-Perfect for groups who want to:Take time out for wellbeing and creativityLearn new skills in a relaxed, supportive environmentConnect through making (not just talking)Create meaningful keepsakes and beautiful handmade itemsExplore sustainable craft practices using reclaimed materials
+Perfect for groups who want to:Deal with the highs and lows of life with creativity, colour and a whole raft of creative chaosTake time out for wellbeing and creativityLearn new skills in a relaxed, supportive environmentConnect through making (not just talking)Create meaningful keepsakes and beautiful handmade itemsExplore sustainable craft practices using reclaimed materials

 Wonderful Waste: Sustainable Making